vivekbhr/Subread_to_DEXSeq/README.md

 ## These functions provide a way to use featurecounts output for DEXSeq

-The directory contains three scripts:
+The directory contains two scripts:

 1) **dexseq_prepare_annotation2.py** : It's same as the "dexseq_prepare_annotation.py" that comes with DEXSeq, but with an added option to output featureCounts-readable GTF file.